 “People make this statement frequently that people who are severely affected by autism are severely understudied,” Siegel says.
 “But it hasn’t really been looked at empirically very much.”

-Siegel and his colleagues searched for studies of autism treatments published between 1990 and 2013.
+Siegel and his colleagues searched for studies of autism treatments published [from January 1991 to March 2013].
 They focused on 367 studies that include at least two children with an autism diagnosis.

 “That’s probably the most clinically relevant literature,” Siegel says.
 “And treatment studies are probably the hardest studies to bring more severely affected people into, potentially.”
 That’s because, he says, such studies often require multiple visits to the research center.